alanjames1987/annyang-node/README.md

 Because annyang-node is used on the server side a new instance should be made each time you want to use it.
 This helps with serving the correct content to the correct user via a WebSocket.

-For a full reference of how the keyword mathing works reference the official annyang site:
+For a full reference of how the keyword matching works reference the official annyang site:
 [https://www.talater.com/annyang/](https://www.talater.com/annyang/)

 Author